DUAP: Dual-task Universal Adversarial Perturbations Against Voice Control Systems: Introduction

 \section{Introduction}

 Voice Control Systems (VCS) have rapidly become ubiquitous in modern daily life, serving as the core interface for a wide range of applications, from smart home devices and autonomous vehicles to mobile personal assistants~\cite{bhanushali2024adversarial}.
 These systems offer a seamless, hands-free interaction experience by integrating two fundamental components: Automatic Speech Recognition (ASR)~\cite{zhang2024laseradv, jin2025whispering}, which transcribes spoken commands into executable text, and Speaker Recognition (SR)~\cite{yu2023smack, chen2023qfa2sr}, which acts as a biometric gatekeeper to verify user identity and prevent unauthorized access.
 Despite their widespread adoption and convenience, the security of VCS has emerged as a critical concern~\cite{chi2024adversarial}.
-Recent studies have demonstrated that audio-based deep neural networks, which serve as the backbone of modern VCS, are inherently vulnerable to adversarial examples~\cite{carlini2018audio}.
+More broadly, recent studies have shown that deep neural networks deployed in safety-critical perceptual systems, including audio and video applications, are inherently vulnerable to adversarial examples~\cite{carlini2018audio,jinalmguard,zhong2025synerguard,song2024correction,jin2025boosting,song2025vidtoken}.
 By injecting carefully crafted perturbations into the audio input, attackers can successfully manipulate the decision logic of these models, rendering ASR systems incapable of recognizing valid commands while simultaneously misleading SR systems into authenticating unauthorized identities.
 These vulnerabilities raise significant security alarms for safety-critical voice applications, where such breaches could lead to unauthorized access bypass, system malfunction, or critical service unavailability~\cite{chen2023qfa2sr, carlini2018audio, zhang2017dolphinattack}.

 Although existing audio adversarial attacks have effectively revealed vulnerabilities in mainstream speech models on tasks like ASR and SR~\cite{yu2023smack, chen2023qfa2sr, fang2024zero}, existing methods suffer from a critical limitation: they predominantly focus on attacking a single task in isolation.
 In real-world VCS scenarios, however, these two components operate in a collaborative manner.
 A voice command is executed only when it satisfies two conditions simultaneously: the content is correctly transcribed by the ASR module, and the user identity is successfully verified by the SR module.
 Consequently, conventional single-task attacks are insufficient to pose a genuine threat to modern VCS, as the system effectively blocks the intrusion if either the semantic check or the identity check fails.